ResearchComputing/Documentation/docs/access/blanca.md

 1. To see what modules are available, start an interactive job on a compute node and use `module avail` or `module spider` on it.
 2. /home, /projects, and /work (PetaLibrary Active) are available on all Blanca nodes.
 Scratch I/O can be written to /rc_scratch, which should offer much better performance than /projects.
 All Blanca nodes also have at least 850 GB of scratch space on a local disk, /local/scratch.
 For more info on the different RC storage spaces, [please see our page on storage.](https://www.colorado.edu/rc/resources/filesystemstorage)
 3. There are no dedicated Blanca compile nodes.
 To build software that will run on Blanca, start an interactive job on a node like the one on which you expect your jobs to run, and compile your software there.
 Do not compile on the login nodes!
-4. Multi-node MPI jobs that do a lot of inter-process communication do not run well on most Blanca nodes because there is no high-performance low-latency inter-node network except on blanca-ccn.
+4. Multi-node MPI jobs that do a lot of inter-process communication do not run well on most standard Blanca nodes.
+Nodes equipped with specialty fabrics like Blanca CCN or any node on Blanca HPC can run MPI application much more efficiently.

 ### Blanca Preemptable QOS